vansteki/snake-game-firefox-ext/README.md

 Play snake game in devtools panel

-The the game is based on [kubowania/Nokia3310-Snake](https://github.com/kubowania/Nokia3310-Snake) but has other features and modifications:
+The the game is based on [kubowania/Nokia3310-Snake](https://github.com/kubowania/Nokia3310-Snake) but has other features and variations:

 - Add pineapples to speed 50% up of the snake 🍍
 - Re-generate map tiles based on screen size (offsetWidth) 🗺